Difference Between Job Analysis and Job Design

 What is job analysis and job design?

-Both jobs analysis and job design are different things.
-Analysis of job includes the tasks, duties, qualifications, skills, knowledge and responsibilities that are a part of a particular job.
+Both job analysis and job design are different things.
+Analysis of a job includes the tasks, duties, qualifications, skills, knowledge and responsibilities that are a part of a particular job.
 Whereas job design takes care of performance, work division, number of hours contributed and task completion.

 Both of these procedures evaluate the compatibility of a job seeker based on various components.
-It further gives a list of courses / training that are be done to pursue a particular job.
+It further gives a list of courses/training that are to be done to pursue a particular job.

 What are the types of job design?